RLI-Workshops/simbev/README.md

 7. `cd simbev/`
 8. Checkout the workshop branch with `git checkout feature/tub-workshop`
 9. `pip3 install -r requirements.txt`
-10. You can check if all following packages were installed with `pip3 list`
+10. You can check if the following packages were installed with `pip3 list`
     - configparser
     - numpy
     - pandas